-limit1.N (uses floating-point)
+limit1.N (requires a floating-point thread)

 limit1.N.in float in limit1.N.out float out

 limit1.N.min float rw (default: -1e20) limit1.N.max float rw (default: 1e20)

 limit2 - Limit the output signal to fall between min and max and limit its slew rate to less than maxv per second.
 When the signal is a position, this means that position and velocity are limited.